BurntSushi/blog/content/post/rust-error-handling.md

 This is probably not an exhaustive list.

 My advice boils down to this: use good judgment.
-There's a reason why the words "never do X" or "Y is consider harmful" don't appear in my writing.
-There are trade offs to all things, and it is up to you as the programmer to determine what's acceptable for your needs.
+There's a reason why the words "never do X" or "Y is considered harmful" don't appear in my writing.
+There are trade offs to all things, and it is up to you as the programmer to determine what is acceptable for your use cases.
 My goal is only to help you evaluate trade offs as accurately as possible.

-Now that we've covered the basics of error handling in Rust, let's start exploring more of the standard library.
+Now that we've covered the basics of error handling in Rust, and I've said my piece about unwrapping, let's start exploring more of the standard library.

 ## The `Error` trait